2BReality/2breality/README.md

 2BReality
 =========
+Is Reality of today Really today; 2Day or is 2Day tomorrow or maybe 2Day is 2 Day.
+In a New Toyota.
+Toyota Reality 2Day.
+Is 2Day 2Morrow 2Day, So Say U
+?

-Twitter Could Have but to many Characters.
+Twitter Could Have but to Many Characters.
 SoBeIt. @realDonaldTrump @HillaryClinton I hour or Less.....
 What Are The Priorities for America & the World.
 PERIOD.
 Quit wasting the World's Time with the Bullshit.
 Love the World.

 D43?
 [Who's Reality is this Really?](http://www.cnn.com/2016/09/25/politics/presidential-debate-preview-2016/) CNN?
 [FOXLive](http://www.fox.com/live) Really!
 Ect.
 Is it time to put a Fence at the end of the Driveway?